Least trimmed squares regression with missing values and cellwise outliers: Simulation study

 In the top row of Figure~\ref{fig:MD_MSE_normal} we see that the MD distance of the coefficients grows with $\gamma$ for 3SGS, OLS and Shooting S, both for $\bSigma = \bSigma_{\ALYZ}$ (left) and $\bSigma = \bSigma_{\AN}$ (right).
 Note that MD is shown on a log scale.
 The curve for STMW is more stable but at a high level.
 The MD of cellLTS grows for small $\gamma$, when the contaminated cells are not far enough to be considered truly outlying, and then comes down for higher $\gamma$, indicating high accuracy.

+We also generate clean out-of-sample regressor matrices and their clean responses $\by^*$, after which we contaminate the regressor matrices $\bX^*$ exactly as in the training data.
+We then compute the out-of sample predictions $\widehat{\by}^{\,*}$, and their MSE

-The MSE of the out-of-sample predictions in the bottom row of Figure~\ref{fig:MD_MSE_normal} tells a different story.
+The MSE of the out-of-sample predictions in the bottom row of Figure~\ref{fig:MD_MSE_normal} looks different from the MD.
 Here STMW is the most affected, followed by 3SGS that breaks away from OLS and Shooting S at $\bSigma_{\AN}$\,.
 In contrast, cellLTS continues to perform well.
 This is because cellLTS robustly imputes outlying cells in the out-of-sample $\bX^*$ before computing its predictions.

 Figure \ref{fig:MD_MSE_exponential} repeats the simulation for skewed regressors $\bX$ derived from the exponential distribution.
 The results are qualitatively similar to those in Figure \ref{fig:MD_MSE_normal}, where $\bX$ was normally distributed before its contamination by outlying cells.
 The same can be said about skewed $\bX$ based on the lognormal distribution in Figure \ref{fig:MD_MSE_lognormal}.
 We conclude that cellLTS outperforms the earlier methods over a range of settings, both in terms of coefficient accuracy and out-of-sample prediction.